 Today’s Pick 4 Midday results are in.
 Here are the winning numbers for Monday July 5, 2021

-So these are your Pick 4 Midday results for Monday July 5, 2021:
+Your Pick 4 Midday results for Monday July 5, 2021 are as follows:

 Did you know that?

 - Bill Morgan, an Australian national was once pronounced dead but was revived 14 minutes later.
 To celebrate the occasion, he bought a scratch-off lottery ticket and won a car worth $17,000.
 While he was being interviewed about his luck, he won another $250,000 jackpot.